cpcb-gsa/cpcb-gsa.github.io/README.md

 If you have issues installing some of the gems, try deactivating anaconda.

-If you have issues with ruby, gem, or `bundle install` then retry with ruby version 2.7.2.

 The [Jekyll](https://jekyllrb.com/) documentation is useful for setting up the environment and updating the webpage.

 ### Viewing the webpage locally